 Delina knows all about the struggles of a single mother, she was raised in a single-parent household.
 Growing up, Delina witnessed her mother overwork herself to provide for their family in their new country on her meager income.
 At this point in her life, Delina knew she was not financially ready to provide for herself and a child.
 Ready or not, Delina felt raising her child alone was her only option.
-That is, until she saw something on her Facebook newsfeed… an Adoptions From The Heart advertisement.
+That is until she saw something on her Facebook newsfeed… an adoptions advertisement.

-Adoption was never on the forefront of Delina’s mind.
-The AFTH ad was yet another pop-up ad she had no interest in, so she kept scrolling.
-A few days later, Delina was relaxing and casually watching TV when an Adoptions From The Heart ad aired.
-Seeing an AFTH ad for the second time left an impression on her.
+Adoption was never at the forefront of Delina’s mind.
+The ad was yet another pop-up ad she had no interest in, so she kept scrolling.
+A few days later, Delina was relaxing and casually watching TV when an adoption ad aired.
+Seeing an ad for the second time left an impression on her.

-Delina decided to do her research on the Adoptions From The Heart agency.
-She took the time to visit the agency’s website and read about their history.
+Delina decided to do her research on the adoption agency.
+She took the time to visit the agency’s website and read about its history.
 On the website, the agency referred to itself as an “open” adoption agency.
 What was an “open” adoption?
 Delina continued to read that an adoptee founded the agency in 1985 during the groundbreaking movement of erasing the anonymity and mystery that took place in adoption.
-An open adoption allows a birth parent to remain a part of their child’s life, that aspect really touched Delina.
+Open adoption allows a birth parent to remain a part of their child’s life, that aspect really touched Delina.

 Looking at prospective adoptive parent profiles this time was a completely different experience.
 Everything changed when she saw the profile of a married couple named Jason and Jaime Sterner.
 Jason and Jaime were already loving parents to a little girl named Julia, whom they adopted through Adoptions From The Heart.
 Delina told her social worker Marilyn about the connection she felt with the couple and so they set a date to meet.